hiber3d/game-template/README.md

 ![HIBER3D](https://github.com/user-attachments/assets/d6fc8bf8-6c92-4521-913e-8a980902ebb2)

-# Game Project
+# Hiber 3D

-This is a Game Template of a Hiber3D project, you can use this as a start for
+This is a Game Template of a Hiber3D project

 ## Table of Content